fischeversenker/nestjs-test/blog-post.md

 In the `AppController`'s constructor it states a dependency to the `AppService`.
 This dependency will be automatically resolved by Nest.js as long as it's listed in the `providers` of one of the parent modules.
 When the `AppController` is being instantiated it will be passed an instance of `AppService` automatically.
-Keep on reading...
+Keep on reading to learn how...

 [^controller-decorator]: Mostly routing.
 We'll cover this later in the `StudentsController`.